joshbenner/mudsling/docs/stock perms.markdown

 * join any channel -- Can join any channel, even private channels.
 * global operator -- Operator on all channels.
 * inspect objects -- @show any object.
+* import areas -- Can import area files.
+* export areas -- Can export areas to JSON.

 ## Object Lock types
 * control